 - a dash of nutmeg

-- salt and pepper
+- fine sea salt and pepper

 - 1 tablespoon butter

-- Melt the butter in a large pan and cook the leeks for a few minutes until bits of it are golden brown.
-Add the egg mixture, turn the heat to low and let the eggs cook until the bottom side sets but the top is still uncooked.
-Sprinkle with the remaining Parmesan.
+- Heat the cast-iron skillet and melt the butter in it.
+Cook the leeks for a few minutes until bits of it are golden brown.
+Add the egg mixture, turn the heat to low, and stir very gently and superficially just to make sure that the vegetables and the herbs are evenly distributed all over the pan.

 - You can also place the eggs under the hot grill and leave them for about 5-6 minutes or until golden brown and set on top.
 If cooking under the grill, don't leave the pan unattended, depending on the grill, the browning can get very quickly.

 Amount Per Serving: Calories: 255Total Fat: 15gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 387mgSodium: 434mgCarbohydrates: 13gFiber: 3gSugar: 4gProtein: 18g